fmv1992/data_sciences_challenge_01/output/output.md

 The received data needed preprocessing before applying te clustering method.
 That is because the K-Means clustering method is sensitive to variable scaling (more precisely to variance).
-Without scaling variables tend to have a variances of different orders of magnitude (standard deviation for the data set before preprocessing):
+Without scaling, variables tend to have a variances of different orders of magnitude (standard deviation for the data set before preprocessing):